siddharthgowda/FinancialNewsOutlierDashboard/README.md

 1. Select a stock ticker from the dropdown menu
 2. The dashboard automatically fetches and analyzes news articles
-3. View prediction results in the stacked bar chart (green = normal, red = outlier)
+3. View prediction results in the stacked bar chart (green = positive direction, gray = neutral, red = negative direction)
-4. Browse individual articles in the table below
+4. Browse individual articles in the table below to see predicted stock direction for each headline
 5. Check the keyword frequency table to see trending terms

 ## Project Structure